-Use your dashboard’s CTR to create a better outcome for your client.
-If it’s low, you might need to work with your client to come up with a better offer.
+Use your dashboard’s CTR to create a better overall outcome for your client.
+If the CTR is low, you might need to work with your client to come up with a more enticing offer.
 Or maybe you need to adjust the call to action.
 Compare the CTR with your conversion rate to narrow down the reason behind numbers that are too high or too low.
 For example, a low CTR could indicate a problem with the ad itself, while a high CTR and low conversion rate could mean you’re not targeting the right audience.

 You can also report on CTR across all of your PPC campaigns with our PPC dashboard template.

 Ranking high on all the popular search engines is one of the best ways to get noticed by new customers.
-A higher ranking gives your client’s website more authority.
-The competition on Bing is much lower than Google, which gives you a unique opportunity to shine in your client’s eyes by generating more ROI with your Bing ads.
+A higher search engine ranking gives your clients’ websites more authority.
+The competition on Bing is much lower than Google, which gives you a unique opportunity to shine in your client’s eyes by generating more ROI with your Bing Ads.

-Your AgencyAnalytics Bing dashboard tracks your client’s SEO ranking over time so you can show your client how effective your SEO strategies are in gaining more visibility.
-If your rankings aren’t changing, or if they’re lowering, you can work with your client and their SEO team to start making the appropriate adjustments.
+Your AgencyAnalytics Bing dashboard automatically tracks your clients’ SEO ranking over time so you can show your client how effective your strategies are in gaining more visibility.
+If your rankings aren’t changing, or if they’re lowering, you can start making the appropriate adjustments.

 7. Top Clicked Keywords

 The words potential customers use while searching for products or services are important facets to any SEO strategy and Bing Ads campaign.
-You and your client should work together to find the best keywords for your campaign.
+You should find the best keywords for your clients’ campaigns.

 Your Bing dashboard then tracks which keywords are performing the best.
 This is a crucial piece of information that you can’t afford to ignore.
 If all your keywords are underperforming, you know that you need to find new ones to target.